luis8h/ubuntu-autosetup/readme.md

 ## notes
+#### additional configuration
+**should be automated with dotfiles repo later**
+-   set custom shortcut for shutter: add new Custom shortcut in settings with command `shutter -s` for shortcut `win-shift-p`

 #### vm
 -   install enhanced keyboard when using vm ware player (win+l will lock host machine)
 -   switch to light mode when using vm ware player to use multiple monitors